Louise-X10/Cloud-Pose-Estimation/README.md

 ### DeepLabCut GUI

-Open the Anaconda Prompt app, and enter the following in the command line:
+After logging in, select the `Test-DeepLabCut` catalog and choose the `Terminal (DLC GUI)` app, which launches the GUI automatically.
+Alternatively, choose the `Terminal (DLC)` app to open a terminal window, and enter the following command to launch the GUI:

 ```commandline
 python -m deeplabcut
 ```

 Follow the GUI guidelines to create a project.
-The default location of new projects is the User Desktop `D:\PhotonUser/Desktop`.
-More detailed guide through the DLC GUI is available [here](https://deeplabcut.github.io/DeepLabCut/docs/PROJECT_GUI.html)
+The default location of new projects is the User Desktop `D:\PhotonUser/Desktop`, so remember to move your files to Home Folder before leaving.
+It is recomended to move the files before creating the training dataset so you can run training in Home Folder.
+You could also move the files before labeling the frames if you are worried about accidentally logging out during labeling.
+A tutorial of the DLC GUI is available in [this video](https://www.youtube.com/watch?v=KcXogR-p5Ak), and more details are available in [the DLC official webpage](https://deeplabcut.github.io/DeepLabCut/README.html)

 NOTE: To add videos, click the `Browse videos` button to open the file selector window.
-Select the **folder** containing the video files, and click `choose` to confirm.
+Select the **folder** containing the video files, **NOT** the video file itself, then click `choose` to confirm.
 Now all video files in that container will be displayed in the GUI, only select the ones you will be analyzing.

 ### Git Bash

-If you would like to use git operations, or if you are not familiar with the Windows terminal commands, you can also launch the Git Bash app.
+If you are not familiar with the Windows terminal commands and would like to use Linux commands (e.g. `ls` instead of `dir` to list files in directory), or if you would like to use git operations, you can also launch the Git Bash app.
 Remember to run `cd ~` first to get to the user home directory.
-However, Conda operations are only available in the Windows terminal app and not available on Git Bash.
+However, Conda environments are only available in the Windows terminal app, so you would not be able to run sleap or deeplabcut through a Git Bash window.

+P.S.
+This would not be an issue after we switch to using Linux instead of Windows in the future.

+### Chrome

+This launches a Google Chrome browser window.
+This app may be removed in the future.

 ### Mount S3 buckets

+If you would like to access certain S3 data buckets but they are not already mounted on the `C:\` disk, you may contact ...

-If you want to mount additional S3 buckets on the file system, you can do so in the foreground with the following command.
-This process will then occupy the current console.
+In case you would like to  mount additional S3 buckets on the file system by yourself, here is how you can do it.

+The first option is to mount in the foreground with the following command.
+This mount process will then occupy the current console.
 Minimize this console and open another console to run other commands.
 Terminate the process by typing [ctrl] + [C] in the original console, or by closing the original console to unmount the bucket.
-Here is an example of mounting the appstream test bucket to the MOUNT_PATH `C:\s3-mount`.
+Substitute MOUNT_PATH with the path to a non-existing folder name (i.e. you do not need to create the folder beforehand), for example the mount path for the appstream test bucket is `C:\s3-mount`.

 ```commandline
 rclone mount s3:aind-appstream-data-dev-temporary MOUNT_PATH
 ```

-You can also mount them in the background with the first command.
+The second option is to mount in the background using the first command below.
 The console will close immediately and you can open a new console to continue with other commands.
-Run the second command to unmount all buckets.
-Here is an example of mounting the appstream test bucket to the MOUNT_PATH `C:\s3-mount`.
+Run the second command to unmount all buckets (CAUTION).

 ```commandline
 rclone mount s3:aind-appstream-data-dev-temporary MOUNT_PATH --no-console

 taskkill /F /IM rclone.exe
 ```

 ## Developer Guideline